 Rollback Post to RevisionRollBack

-Former Support Guru, master of the I-have-little-time-so-I-drive-by-post style.
+Former Support Guru and bukkit admin, master of the I-have-little-time-so-I-drive-by-post style.

 Please don't PM me for help, PM's don't help the community at large as it's not publicly viewable.